 There are no rules or legal requirements that duplicate, overlap, or conflict.
-Federal law allows the states the authority to determine eligibility procedures.
 Nothing in state law conflicts with the proposed rules as to how eligibility and approval procedures should be conducted, other than an application be provided in writing.
-Once an application is received under MCL 400.25, the interview will take place.
-The only change will be the availability of a telephone interview, in addition to the in-person interview.
+See Mich Admin Code R 400.3151.